-What Happens When an Estate Distribution Goes Wrong
+What Happens When a Distribution Goes Wrong

 Unless the distribution or payment no longer can be questioned because of adjudication, estoppel or limitation, a distributee of property or money improperly distributed or paid, or a claimant who was improperly paid, is liable to return the property improperly received and its income since distribution if he has the property.